TachLaif/wahl-o-selfie-v1/README.md

 ## How to use

-A few seconds after running the program a window should open up showing you a picture of a guy with a diagram at the bottom, which gives you the results.
+A few seconds after running the program a window should open up showing you a picture of a guy with a graph at the bottom, which gives you the results.
 In addition to that there are a few new files in the program folder, most importantly _result.jpg_ and _result2.jpg_. _result.jpg_ is just a saved version of the picture you already saw in the window that opened up earlier and _result2.jpg_ is a different way of showing the results.
 Be aware that these files will be overwritten everytime you run the program, so if you see something you like copy-and-paste it to somewhere else.

 If you want to use your own photo, you have to replace _testimage.jpg_ in the program folder.
 Make sure, that you use the JPG format and that it is called "testimage", otherwise the program will not recognize it.
 Please be aware, that Wahl-O-Selfie version 1.0 can only process images that contain one face, more or less faces will result in an error.